bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 model.fit(train_dataset, nb_epoch=200);
 ```

 To check how well the model fits the train and test data, we examine the [Pearson correlation coefficient](https://www.scribbr.com/statistics/pearson-correlation-coefficient/) score.
-Its value can range from -1 to 1, where positive values indicate postive correlation, zero indicates no correlation, and negative values indicate negative correlation.
+Its value can range from -1 to 1, where positive values indicate positive correlation, zero indicates no correlation, and negative values indicate negative correlation.
 The magnitude of the value indicates the strength of the correlation: less than 0.3 is weak, 0.3-0.5 is moderate, and 0.5-1 is strong.

 ```python